Analyzable-FR/patch-based-texture-inpainting/README.md

 ## To Do
 * Clean the implementation
 * Finish the implementation (see TO DO in code).
-* Improve the algorithm at the border of the image.
 * Take a list of rect
 * Take a rect area for the training to speed-up for large images
+* Filling the hole by spiral order